BoomDAO/ICP.NET/src/Agent/API.md

 ##### Summary

-Exception to indicate that the specified BLS public key is invalid
+Exception to indicate that the specified public key is invalid

-<a name='M-EdjCase-ICP-Agent-InvalidPublicKey-#ctor'></a>
+<a name='M-EdjCase-ICP-Agent-InvalidPublicKey-#ctor-System-Exception-'></a>
 ### #ctor() `constructor`

 ##### Summary